MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-setup.md

 ### Attach and detach the overhead strap

-The overhead strap isn't required, but it can make wearing HoloLens 2 more comfortable over longer periods of time.
+The overhead strap isn't required, but it can make wearing HoloLens 2 more comfortable during long periods of use.

 To detach the front of the overhead strap, unhook the strap and slide it through the retractable loop on the brow pad.
 To reattach it, pull out the loop and slide the strap back through.